 This is a comprehensive physical education class that will help develop the skills necessary for physical conditioning and basic sports skills.
 Students will learn lifelong physical fitness skills to maintain a healthy body.
 The goal of this class is to develop the individual to be the best he/she can be.
 Units may include, but are not limited to, swimming, basketball, volleyball, weight training, soccer, softball, football, tennis and floor hockey.
-This class as well as 0942 must be completed prior to taking any other physical education classes.
+This class along with 0942 must be completed prior to taking any other physical education classes.

-0942 HEALTH EDUCATION - REQUIRED GRADES: 9-10
+0942 HEALTH EDUCATION - REQUIRED